Intentional vs. Negligent Torts

 Four things together determine negligence.
 A negligence lawsuit will succeed only if the plaintiff proves all four of the following elements:

 - Duty of Care: The duty of care requires the use of ordinary care to prevent injury to others.
-It’s determined on a case by case basis.
+It's determined on a case by case basis.
+The defendant must owe a legal duty of care to the plaintiff in some form.

 - Breach: The duty of care is breached when the defendant fails to exercise reasonable care.
 It can be an act or omission that is not compatible with the standard of care exercised by an ordinary prudent person.